7 ChatGPT Prompts for ESL Teachers

 For more complex grammar points, you can also ask ChatGPT to include a brief rule explanation at the top.
 Useful if you want to send the exercise as self-study homework.

-Prompt 5: Comprehension Questions for Any Text
+How Do You Write Comprehension Questions for Any Text?

 You are an ESL tutor preparing a lesson.
 Based on the text below, write comprehension questions at three levels: 3 factual recall questions with short answers, 2 inference questions where the learner must read between the lines, and 2 opinion questions that invite the learner to relate the topic to their own experience.
 Format each section clearly.